-The Berkeley Pit water-level model was updated based upon actual 2006 water-level measurements and HSB flows as measured in the water-treatment plant.
-The model incorporates monthly water-level rise information from July 1996 through December 2006.
+The Berkeley Pit water-level model was updated based upon actual 2007 water-level measurements and HSB flows as measured in the water-treatment plant.
+The model incorporates monthly water-level rise information from July 1996 through December 2007.

-Based upon the 2006 model update, it is projected that the critical water level (CWL) of 5,410-ft will be reached at the Anselmo Mine in November 2021, 5 months later than predicted in the 2005 model (June 2021).
+Based upon the 2007 model update, it is projected that the critical water level (CWL) of 5,410 ft will be reached at the Anselmo Mine in January 2021, 9.6 months earlier than predicted in the 2006 model (November 2021).
 The model update includes the surface water inputs from storm water diversions in the Kelley Mine area, the addition of sludge from the HSB water-treatment plant, and previous models infilling rates adjusted for the diversion of HSB water away from the pit.
 The HSB drainage water that was flowing into the pit from June 2000 through November 17, 2003 is now being diverted to the HSB water-treatment plant for treatment and is being used in MR's mining operations.
-No major additions into or withdrawals of water were made from the Berkeley Pit during 2006; the consistent filling rate and operational activities led to the slight adjustment in filing rate projections.
+No major changes in additions or withdrawals of water were made from the Berkeley Pit during 2007; the consistent filling rate and operational activities led to the slight adjustment in filling-rate projections.

-The treatment technology and plant-construction time frame for Berkeley Pit water are based upon the schedule listed in the EPA 1994 ROD, and included in the 2002 CD for the Butte Mine Flooding Operable Unit (EPA, 1994).
-Based upon the current water-level projections, a review of the HSB treatment plant design and operation would begin in November 2017.
-Any necessary upgrades would have to be completed by November 2019.
+The treatment technology and plant construction time frame for Berkeley Pit water are based upon the schedule listed in the EPA 1994 ROD, and included in the 2002 CD for the Butte Mine Flooding Operable Unit (EPA, 1994).
+Based upon the current water-level projections, a review of the HSB treatment plant design and operation would begin in January 2017.
+Any necessary upgrades would have to be completed by January 2019.

-SECTION 7.0CONCLUSIONS AND SUMMARY
+SECTION 7.0 CONCLUSIONS AND SUMMARY

 Water-level trends in the alluvial monitoring system within the active mine area were similar to those of 2003 and before, with water levels declining in wells north of the Pittsmont Dump.
-This reverses the trend seen in 2004 and 2005 of water levels increasing in a majority of the wells in this area.
+This reverses the trend observed from 2004 through 2006 of water levels increasing in a majority of the wells in this area.
 Water levels rose in a majority of the wells south of the Pittsmont dump, following trends that began in 2003.